Compression Molding Service for Molded Rubber Parts

 Isobutylene isoprene rubber

 IIR (Butyl Rubber) is a synthetic rubber known for its excellent air and moisture impermeability, making it an ideal choice for sealing applications.
-It is highly resistant to chemicals, UV light, and oxidation, which makes it suitable for use in harsh environments.
+It is highly resistant to chemicals, UV light, and oxidation.

 In compression molding, IIR butyl rubber is used to create durable, high-quality components like seals, gaskets, and vibration dampeners.
 The material’s ability to withstand extreme temperatures and its flexibility make it perfect for molding complex shapes with tight tolerances.